awslabs/aws-virtual-application-management/docs/faqs/faqs.md

 If you are using Active Directory, keep in mind that AWS VAM will create it's own Active Directory if one is not specified during deployment.
 This may affect how you have setup your deployment.
 To avoid issues, either specify your existing Active Directory or create the AWS VAM environment with a separate VPC for the Amazon AppStream 2.0 resources.

+**Q: Are resources created within AWS VAM available within AppStream 2.0?**

+Yes.
+All AppStream 2.0 resources that will be created through AWS VAM will be available within the AWS Console and programmatically.
+This allows you to make detailed configurations to your streaming sessions, fleets, and images which are currently not available through AWS VAM.

 **Q: Why use AWS VAM vs. AppStream 2.0?**

 Amazon AppStream 2.0 offers a rich set of features to allow customers to stream non-persistent applications and desktops to end users.
 These features offer a variety of controls to effectively scale fleets of resources and various properties pertaining to the streaming session.
 However, customers across industries and verticals have identified the following challenges when working with the service: